Published on

 Why WunderGraph Cosmo is Exciting for Enterprises

 If you've ever found yourself thinking that large federated graphs are a challenge to manage, Cosmo is here to change your mind.
 It offers unparalleled scalability, allowing you to handle thousands of queries per second without breaking a sweat.
-But it's not just about handling queries; Cosmo offers real-time metrics and telemetry, giving you a bird's-eye view of your operations.
-And let's not forget about observability; with Cosmo, you'll know exactly what's happening under the hood at all times.

 Conclusion